§ 7700 Definitions.

 § 7705 Exceptions.

-This chapter shall not apply to cattle or other stock in charge of a drover using due diligence in the control thereof, or to cattle or their stock which accidentally escapes from the enclosures.
+This chapter shall not apply to livestock in the care of a drover using due diligence in the control thereof, or to livestock which accidentally escapes from the care of the drover.
 Proof of these circumstances shall always be admitted so that no injustice to the owners be inflicted in consequence thereof.

 § 7706 Accidental escape of livestock; liability of owners.

-No owner, or other person in charge of cattle or other livestock, shall be responsible in any action by reason of cattle or other livestock accidentally escaping from their enclosure and straying on any public highway of this State unless the owner or other person in charge thereof has intentionally allowed the livestock to escape or unless he or she is guilty of negligence in the care of the cattle or other livestock.
+An owner, or other person in charge of livestock, who receives 25% or more of the person's annual gross income from the sale of agricultural products or the resale of animals grown, raised, or produced for food, fiber, fur or leather is not responsible in any action by reason of livestock accidentally escaping and straying at large, on any public highway, or on unenclosed lands within this State unless the owner or other person in charge thereof has negligently allowed the livestock to escape or unless he or she is guilty of negligence in the care of the livestock.

 § 7708 .